d-javu/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

         * "header_from": **REQUIRED**

-            Must contain the RFC5322.From domain from the message.
+            The RFC5322.From domain from the message.

         * "envelope_from": **OPTIONAL**

-            Must contain the RFC5321.MailFrom domain that the SPF check has been applied to.
+            The RFC5321.MailFrom domain that the SPF check has been applied to.
 This element MAY be existing but empty if the message had a null reverse-path ([@!RFC5321], Section 4.5.5).

         * "envelope_to": **OPTIONAL**

-            Must contain the RFC5321.RcptTo domain from the message.
+            The RFC5321.RcptTo domain from the message.

     3. "auth_results": **REQUIRED**

-        Must contain the data related to authenticating the messages associated with this sending IP address.
+        The data related to authenticating the messages associated with this sending IP address.

         Contains, in order, an optional unlimited number of "dkim" elements,